Working with ionising radiation

-Three types of sources of ionising radiation are used at the University: open sources, sealed sources, and x-rays.
-There are different risks and procedures for each type and you need to understand them in relation to the kind of source you will be using in order to keep yourself and others safe.
+Three types of sources of ionising radiation are used at the university: open sources, sealed sources, and x-rays.
+There are different risks and procedures for each of these types and you need to understand those for the kind of source you will be using in order to keep yourself and others safe.

-Contact the Radiation Protection Manager if you need any guidance or advice.
+Contact the Radiation Protection Manager if you need more guidance or advice.